Symprove vs Yakult vs Seed DS-01: Doctor’s Evidence-Based Review (UK 2025

 Step 1 — Get a Proper Diagnosis

-Rule out Coeliac disease, inflammatory bowel disease, and thyroid issues first.
+First, rule out Coeliac disease, inflammatory bowel disease, and thyroid issues.

 Step 2 — Focus on Foundations